NMoro811/SudokuDBGenerator/readme.md

 Current stage of the project:

 I have created a Sudoku puzzle generator based on 5 different levels of difficulty.
 This program creates thousands of valid terminal patterns from an empty grid based on a Las Vegas algorithm as described in the literature.
 A upper bound of 0.1s is set on the creation of each full grid.
 Then, it uses a modified version of the algorithm in the article below to output a new puzzle corresponding to the introduced level of difficulty.
 The created puzzles comply with all the requirements and seem reasonable from the user's perspective.
+Latest update: Propagate generated puzzles into millions of combinations.
+Set up a SQL database to store them.

 # Next step

-Propagate generated puzzles into millions of combinations.
-Set up a database to store them.
+Improve code practices (particularly, code safety), revise general structure, and complete documentation.
+Add extra loop to generate the same number of puzzles for all difficulties.
+Test different combinations of parameters.

 # Literature